 Welcome to Monday, everyone.
 It would appear sales have picked up a bit since the weekend, and so I have more than a few standouts to share with everyone.
 First up is Golf Peaks, an excellent puzzler themed around golf.
 Next up is RowRow, a challenging puzzle game filled with brain teasers.
 And if you're looking for something with a bit more atmosphere and story, then the gorgeous adventure game Heal: Pocket Edition is a great choice.
 As always, I've highlighted all of the interesting titles in bold to make discovery easier.
 So without further ado, here are 34 temporarily free and 43 on-sale apps and games for the beginning of the week.

 Welcome to the roundup of the new Android games that went live in the Play Store or were spotted by us in the previous week or so.
-Today I have the soft-launch of a new Rick and Morty game from Adult Swim, a new rhythm game from Atari, and a gorgeous puzzler that serves as the sequel to Krystopia: A Puzzle Journey.
-So without further ado, here are the new and notable Android games released during the week of July 20th, 2020.
+Today I have a new board game adaptation from Asmodee Digital.
+We also have a fantastic 8-bit platformer where you play as a spider and an artful philosophical game from the creators of Homo Machina.
+So without further ado, here are the new and notable Android games released during the week of September 14th, 2020.

 Welcome to Friday, everyone.
 Now that the weekend is almost here, it's time once again to check out all of the app and game sales currently available on the Google Play Store.
 It looks like discounted icons are the name of the game today, thanks to a plethora of releases from coccco28.
 Rest assured, I still have a few standouts to share with everyone, including the idle clicker A Dark Room.
 If you're looking for something a little more relaxing, then perhaps the hidden object game Hidden Through Time is more your speed.
 Of course, if you prefer puzzle-based adventure games, Robot Gentleman's 60 Parsecs is definitely worth picking up.